KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 - **Auto Diff Compare**: Toggle auto AI code detection during code replacement and diffing.
 - **Auto Function Match**: Toggle auto function matching by name for Function -> VS command.
 - **Create Restore on Accept**: Toggle creation of restore point every time a diff is accepted.
+- **Reset URLs**: URLs to chat pages are saved to make switching chats easy.
+The last-used URL is also saved when closing VS. This button can be used in case a chat page is incorrect.
 - **Show Log Window**: Used for error reporting and debugging.

 ## 🚨 Troubleshooting

 -   **The AI window is blank or shows an incorrect page?**
     -   Try refreshing the window with Ctrl-R (or right-click the window and select "Refresh") or choosing a different chat page.
+You can also use the "Reset URLs" button in the options.
 -   **AI chat page logged me out?**
     -   This is an automatic security feature of some chat pages which happens in a normal browser as well, the only fix is to just log back in.
 -   **The "Auto Diff" didn't find the right code for replacement?**